Download the PHP package phphd/exceptional-validation without Composer

 , then exception is re-thrown upper in the stack.

-Since in most cases capture conditions come down to the simple value comparison, it's easier to make your exception
+Since in most cases capture conditions come down to the simple value comparison, it's easier to make the exception

 implement ValueException